andreasvarga/MatrixPencils.jl/README.md

 ## Future plans

-The collection of tools will be extended by adding new functionality, such as new tools for the manipulation of regular pencils (e.g., reduction to a block-diagonal structure, eigenvalue assignment), building linearizations of polynomial matrices in other bases (e.g., orthogonal polynomial bases), etc.
+The implementation of tools for the reduction of a regular pencil to various upper block triangular and block-diagonal structures is planned.

 ## Supplimentary information